souvikhaldar/souvikhaldar.info/content/events/pycon_day1.md

 `pip install camelot-py[cv]` (dependency - `tk` and `ghostscript`)

 Finally, the day ended with the talk on Empowerment of women in the field of technology by the keynote speaker Devi ASL.
+---
+Day 2:-
+# GraphQL with Django
+*Anitha*
+What is GraphQL?
+Data query and manipulation language for the APIs.

+**SQL for database ~  GraphQL for APIs.**

+Supports reading, writing and subscribing to data.
+Returns only what is required.

+Building blocks-
+1) Type- schema
+2) Query- Fetch
+3) Mutation- Modify
+4) Resolver functions

+**django-graphene**: Preferred Python library for implementing GraphQL APIs.

+Tip- Writing modular resolver functions can ensure that response is faster and avoid Single Point of failure, because now the stress can be shared among lot of functions.

+# Visual studio code + python= Awesomeness
+*Sagar* from Microsoft explained and presented a demo on amazing python devs can get on Visual Studio code!
+To be honest, I personally too use Visual Studio Code only while working on project in python!

+# Numba
+Covert python code to fast machine code.
+`from numba import njit`
+Just import numba and add the required decorator. ( @njit decorator)
+We can also use jitclass of numba for initializing the members of the class, which can otherwise be initilized in the __init__.

+# Generators
+Generators are basically lazy iterators.
+`yeild` can be used for creating a generator.
+It automatically converts the range argument to a `iter` object.
+g = (i**2 for i in range 10)
+g is a generator.
+He basically explained how awesome can Generators be if implemented smartly!

+Finally he is my [certificate](https://in.pycon.org/2019/c/c26e292e51.pdf) of participation in Pycon for the year 2019.
+It is indeed a great experience :)